Carol Maillard

-Carol Lynn Maillard (Born: March 4, 1951) is an American actress, singer, and composer.
+Carol Maillard (Born: March 4, 1951) is an American actress, singer, and composer.
 She is the 3rd member of the Grammy Award-winning a cappella ensemble group Sweet Honey in the Rock, being one of the 4 original/founding members of the group.
-Maillard first joined/stayed in the group from 1973 to 1977 and then rejoined in 1989, first as a part-time substitute member for Evelyn Maria Harris and then full-time substitute member in 1990, until 2 years later when Evelyn decided to leave the group, which led to Maillard becoming once again a full-time member of Sweet Honey in the Rock in 1992. she has been in Sweet Honey In The Rock ever seen then.
+Maillard first joined/stayed in the group from 1973 to 1977 and then rejoined in 1989, first as a part-time substitute member for Evelyn Maria Harris and then full-time substitute member in 1990, until 2 years later when Evelyn decided to leave the group, which led to Maillard becoming once again a full-time member of Sweet Honey in the Rock in 1992.
+She has been in Sweet Honey In The Rock ever seen then.

-Early life and education

-Born and raised in Philadelphia, Maillard was a student of the GESU SCHOOL in Philadelphia and also graduated from John W. Hallahan Catholic Girls' High School.
-She graduated from The Catholic University of America with a major in theater in 1973.